We are currently accepting resumes for Community Disability Services Worker (CDSW).

 7. Model behaviors that are acceptable for the Individual and those in the community.

-8. Assist and support Individuals to advocate on their own behalf, or when necessary, advocate on behalf of the Individual if the Individual cannot do so.
+8. Assist and support Individuals to advocate on their own behalf.

 9. Maintain clear and objective records and prepare any required reports or other documentation.

-10. Communicate in a professional, timely, accurate and respectful manner with Individuals, staff and those in the community.
-Also with the families and guardians of the Individual, when applicable.
+10. Communicate in a professional, timely, accurate and respectful manner with Individuals, staff and those in the community, and with the families and guardians of the Individual, when applicable.

 11. Work effectively in a cooperative, team orientated environment, and in doing so, deal with opinions different than his/her own.